hunter-land/humble-user-interface/readme.md

   - Sliders (Scroll bar)
   - Carousels, Message Boxes, Modal Windows (Button and Set)
 - Event-based function callbacks with capturing for every element.
-- Base class to make taylored elements (If you're into that or need to).
+- Base classes to make custom elements to fit your specification.

 ## Dependencies